Best Things to Do in Le Marais Paris

 The Musée des Arts et Métiers is a science and technology museum, part of the National Conservatory of Arts and Crafts.

-Housed in the Abbaye de Saint-Martin-des-Champs (11th century), the Musée des Arts et Métiers has an interesting collection of machines, models, and drawings used in the 19th and 20th centuries by the Conservatory to train technicians and engineers.
+Housed in the former Abbaye de Saint-Martin-des-Champs (11th century), the Musée des Arts et Métiers has an interesting collection of machines, models, and drawings used in the 19th and 20th centuries by the Conservatory to train technicians and engineers.

-Here, you can admire two of the Statue of Liberty in Paris and other interesting artifacts like the quirky Avion nº3 by Clément Ader Click here to buy your tickets
+Here, you can admire two of the Statue of Liberty in Paris and other interesting artifacts like the quirky Avion nº3 by Clément Ader – Click here to buy your tickets

-Address: 60 Rue Reaumur, Paris 3
+Address: 60 Rue Reaumur, Paris 3.
+Closed on Mondays.

-8. Rue des Archives
+9. Rue des Archives

 streets of Le Marais

-Rue des Archives, located between the Seine River and rue Bretagne, is one of the most important streets in Le Marais, Paris.
+Rue des Archives, located between the Seine River and Rue Bretagne, is one of the most important streets in Le Marais, Paris.
 It represents the layout of five medieval streets merged into today’s Rue des Archives.

 On the street’s lower part, there’s the epicenter of gay life in Paris.
 The Bar Cox (15 Rue des Archives), for example, is a real institution of homosexual emancipation in Paris.

-9. Square du Temple
+12. Square du Temple

-This beautiful English-style garden is built on the site of the Commandry of the Knights of the Order of the Temple (13th century).
+This beautiful English-style garden was built on the site of the Commandry of the Knights of the Order of the Temple (13th century).
 This square became the scene of bloody repressions when the Templars were considered heretics by the King of France.

 From here, you can see the Carreau du Temple, a beautiful glass and metal structure that was a former cloth market and today hosts interesting exhibitions and events.
-There’s also the Mairie (city hall) of the 3rd Arrondissement of Paris, a magnificent 19th-century building.
+There’s also the Mairie (City Hall) of the 3rd Arrondissement of Paris, a magnificent 19th-century building.

-10. Rue des Rosiers and the Pletzl
+13. Rue des Rosiers and the Pletzl

 Rue des Rosiers - Paris